-Rodd brings his deep experience and knowledge gained during over 35 years in practice to assist clients achieve their commercial objectives.
+Rodd brings his deep experience and knowledge gained during 35 years in practice to assist clients achieve their commercial objectives.

 He is a market-leading M&A lawyer, with particular expertise in company takeovers and schemes of arrangement.
 He is the author of the well-known book, Takeovers Law & Strategy (5th Edition, 2017).
 He teaches the post-graduate course on company takeovers at the University of Melbourne (since 2000) and lectures in the MBA course at the Melbourne Business School (since 2008).
 Rodd was a member of the Takeovers Panel, the main dispute resolution forum for takeovers in Australia, from 2007 until 2019.